Omarraita/MI_prediction/README.md

 Link to the model that was trained with a different task (stenosis prediction), on artificial data https://drive.switch.ch/index.php/s/GLZaagFUdPobYSv

 # Notebooks
-- Training.ipynb : This is the main file from which you can run the main experiment:
+- Training.ipynb : This is the main file from which you can run the main experiments.

 Data augmentation

 Train different models: {0:'model_scratch', 1:'model_pretrained', 2:'model_frangi', 3:'model_frangi_reversed', 4:'model_simsiam', 5:'model_simsiam_frangi', 6:'model_art_data'}

 Load and test the trained models.